openstack/placement/doc/source/contributor/placement.rst

 There are some exceptions to the self-contained rule (which are actively being addressed to prepare for the extraction):

-* Some of the code related to a resource class cache is within the `nova.db` package, while other parts are in ``nova/rc_fields.py``.
+* Some of the code related to a resource class cache is within the `placement.db` package, while other parts are in ``nova/rc_fields.py``.
 * Database models, migrations and tables are described as part of the nova api database.
 An optional configuration option,